jypiter112/jypiter112/README.md

 - 👋 Hi, I’m @jypiter112

-CompSCI student, especially interested in low level programmign and cyber security.
+CompSCI student who is greatly interested in low level programmign and cyber security.

 <!---
 jypiter112/jypiter112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.